AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Second and subsequent offenses: Required as a condition of probation for a time period determined by the courts (3 years if under age 21)

-Vermont Lifetime 0.16 Prohibited from driving with a BAC of 0.02 or higher for 3 years after conviction (as opposed to 0.08); during these 3 years, driving with a BAC of 0.02 or higher is a DUI and penalized as such 90 days Eligible for interlock-restricted license after 30 days to a year, depending on prior offenses Highly incentivized for all convictions IID First offense: 6 months
+Vermont Lifetime 0.16 Prohibited from driving with a BAC of 0.02 or higher for 3 years after conviction (as opposed to 0.08); during these 3 years, driving with a BAC of 0.02 or higher is a DUI and penalized as such 90 days Eligible for interlock-restricted license after 30 days to a year, depending on prior offenses Highly incentivized for all convictions, mandatory for repeat convictions or BAC 0.15 or higher.
+IID First offense: 6 months

 Fourth offense: Lifetime license suspension, no interlock possibility